clean-cloogle/cloogle.org/README.md

 - Search on type definitions
 - Also grab possible comments above the function signature
 - Search for instances of classes
-- DoS prevention (both on PHP and on Clean level)
-- Statistics: show requests / minute

 ### Authors